 Once it’s lying flat before her, Slédaun takes a moment to look it over more carefully.

 Before, she’d been convinced that she’d have to bury the dead intruder, and was taking its measures with her eyes, missing the opportunity to assess it as closely as it had her.
 But perhaps, on closer examination, it will reveal that it at least carries something of value.
 She crouches down beside it, reaching out with one exploratory hand, and hooks one finger in the creature’s poorly managed hair.

-The warrior’s jaw almost drops in awe of how soft and light it is.
-She pulls the pleasing strands up higher, and this time her mouth does open, her grip faltering and letting them fall.
+The warrior’s jaw almost unhinges at how soft and light the strands are.
+She pulls the pleasing locks up higher, and this time her mouth does open, her grip faltering and letting them fall.
 Before her is a golden-haired mutant.
-Her eyes drift to their chest, brows knitting at the appearance of barely there swells in the torso’s covering.
+Her eyes drift to their chest, brows knitting at the appearance of swells in the flimsy covering there.
 A female mutant.

 How fortunate.
 Slédaun almost smiles, assured that His Majesty will forgive her.
-The only thing left to do now is sneak her in past the man observing her.
+The only thing left to do now is sneak her in past the man observing the camp.
 If he sees the girl, he’ll definitely try to lay claim to the warrior’s find.
-Thankfully, he judged the woman as an easy target due to her sex, so there aren’t any extra sets of eyes that she has to avoid.
+Thankfully, he judged the woman as an easy target due to her sex, so there won’t be an extra sets of eyes that she has to avoid.
 The task before her is an easy one.
-She’ll wait until the clouds reach their darkest and then creep into camp.
-Of course, she’ll have to find an extra mat somewhere and store her in the spiritual tent set beside the captain, Slédaun’s, tent.
+She’ll wait until the sky reaches its darkest and then carefully return to her men.
+Of course, she’ll have to find an extra mat somewhere and store her in the tent of blessings set beside the captain’s.
 Her soldiers are loyal, so she feels secure in the fact that none will touch something she’s so obviously trying to keep to herself.